 Yuki, Mental Health Nurse

-“The mental health transition program offered me a great opportunity that I was looking for to develop mental health skills in an acute unit.
-I enjoyed the great team work and approachable management.
-Mainly, I enjoyed taking care of clients as a whole.
-Not only caring for their mental health, but also supporting the psychosocial, financial, family and relationships to assist with the recovery plan.
-Throughout the program, I have been supported by our education team that offered me a comprehensive orientation, paid professional development days, clinical supervision, mental health rotations in different settings and competency-based skill development requirements.
-The key learning from the mental health rotation was developing my skills in managing clients with different presentations and challenging behaviour.
-It is a pleasure to be involved in clients’ case and support them.
-I am currently doing my mental health post grad and I am looking forward to acting as a shift manager when I finish study.
-I am also interested in case managing in community mental health case management position with Barwon Health.
+"The mental health transition program has offered me a great opportunity to develop mental health nursing skills in an acute environment.
+I enjoyed the great teamwork and approachable work environment.
+Mainly, I enjoyed taking care of clients as a whole; not only providing care for their mental health, but also supporting their psychosocial, financial, family and relationship needs to assist with their recovery.
+Throughout the program, I have been supported by our education team who offered me a comprehensive orientation, paid professional development days, clinical supervision, mental health rotations in different settings and competency-based skill development requirements.
+Some of the key learnings from my mental health rotations were the development of skills in managing clients with different presentations and challenging behaviours.
+It is a pleasure to be involved in clients’ care and support them.
+The program also offers credit points towards a Graduate Diploma in Mental Health Nursing.
+Recently, I have obtained a community mental health case management position with Barwon Health.
 This position allows me to provide ongoing management of chronic or recurring illness outside of hospital."